 Taking each step with care, Kaede gradually made her way over to the chair where her blue windbreaker jacket was draped over.
 She also recognized the bag containing her greatbow leaning against a nearby table, and mentally filed the information away for later.
 After covering herself with the jacket, she found her best option for self-defense in the form of a fireplace poker, which sat next to an unattended, still-burning hearth.

-Kaede was self-trained in both eastern and western swordsmanship, so he could effectively use any stick of reasonable length.
+Kaede was self-taught in both eastern and western swordsmanship, so he could effectively use any stick of reasonable length.
 But she, with her thin arms and reduced motor skills, found the 'heavy' poker about as agile as an oversized baseball bat.
 Her first warm-up swing almost sent her crashing into a long dressing table.
 Her right hand managed to grab the edge just in time, but not before the metal rod plunged straight into the giant mirror behind the drawers.